Cray-HPE/docs-uan/docs/portal/developer-portal/operations/Create_UAN_Boot_Images.md

 1. [Run `sat bootprep`](#run-sat-bootprep) to generate all the artifacts a BOS session requires to boot UANs.
 1. [Boot UANs](Boot_UANs.md) to boot the UANs with the new image and BOS session template.

-Replace `PRODUCT_VERSION` and `CRAY_EX_HOSTNAME` in the example commands in this procedure with the current UAN product version installed \(See Step 1\) and the hostname of the HPE Cray EX system, respectively.
+Replace `PRODUCT_VERSION` and `CRAY_EX_HOSTNAME` in the example commands in this procedure with the current UAN product version installed \(See Step 1\) and the hostname of the HPE Cray Supercomputing EX system, respectively.

 ## Prepare CFS Configuration